viernes, 16 de diciembre de 1988

 It was like going back in your eyes;

-my blood was bursting with emotion
+my blood was bursting with emotion,

-my dreams created your red lips
+my dreams were shaped by your red lips—

-getting your love was my obsession.
+to win your love was my obsession.

-You dissolved between my senses:
+You dissolved within my senses:

-your scent caught in the breeze
+your scent was carried in the breeze,

-from your mouth it was futile,
+from your mouth it was futile

-escape from its exquisite charm.
+to escape its exquisite charm.

-if you know I will not enjoy it again?
+knowing I will never taste it again?

 sábado, 26 de noviembre de 1988